johannes-lindgren/website/src/content/blog/moses-the-warrior/index.md

 > And the boy grew older, and she brought him to Pharaoh's daughter, and he became her son.
 And she called his name Moses, and she said, "Because I drew him from the water."
 [J]
 > — Exodus 2:10

-In both Hebrew and Egyptian, Moses is spelled "MSS". _MSS_ means "son" or "heir"; for example, Ramses—spelled "RMSS"—means "son of Ra".
-The author of _J_ likely did not understand that Moses really was an Egyptian name, so attributed it to a word that sounded similar in Hebrew.
-Even _if_ Moses was Hebrew, why would his adoptive mother give him a Hebrew name?
+In both Hebrew and Egyptian, Moses is spelled "mss". _Mss_ means "son" or "heir", which implies that _Moses_ alone could not have been his full name.
+For example, Ramses—spelled "rmss"—means "son/heir of Ra", and since it is spelled without vowels, _Ramses_ is just a valid name as _Ramoses_.
+The author of _J_ likely did not understand that Moses really was an Egyptian name, but attributed it to a word that sounded similar in Hebrew and tied it to the story.
+Even _if_ Moses was Hebrew, why would his adoptive, _Egyptian_ mother give him a Hebrew name?

 _J_ and _E_ tells the story of how Moses was left in a basket in the Nile river, where he was found by the Pharaoh's daughter.
 But this story occurs in many other cultures—such as the story of Sargon of Akkad.
 It is unlikely that Moses was the origin of this story, and so we may consider it a construct to make Moses appear to be an Israelite, when in reality, he was an Egyptian.
 Would the Pharaoh not have noticed that his daughter never got pregnant, or questioned why she was suddenly raising a child of unknown origin?